carltonj2000/astro-editorjs-ex1/README.md

 - a static site generator
 - a packager for including editorjs - https://editorjs.io/
-- compare bun generated file size to Bun and Deno Lume
+- compare the generated file size to Bun and Deno Lume

 ## Code History